-- 4 The cords of death surrounded me; the torrents of wickedness terrified me. - 5 The cords of Sheol entangled me; the snares of death confronted me. - 6 In my distress, I called upon Yahweh, and to my God I cried out; - He heard my voice from His temple, My cry came before Him in His ears - 7 Then the earth shook and quaked, and the foundations of the mountains started trembling: They shook because He was angry. - 8 Smoke went up out of his nostrils, and fire from his mouth devoured: Coals burned from it. - 9 He bowed the heavens and came down; Thick darkness was under His feet. - 10 He rode upon a cherub and flew; He swooped upon the wings of the wind. - 11 He set darkness as His covering, His canopy around Him; darkness of water-clouds of sky. - 12 From the brightness before Him, His cloud passed by; hailstones and coals of fire. - 13 Yahweh thundered in the heavens; the Almighty uttered His voice; hailstones and coals of fire. - 14 He sent out His arrows and scattered them; He shot lightning and routed them. - 15 Channels of water appeared, and the foundations of the world were uncovered, because of Your rebuke, O Yahweh, from the blast of the breath of Your anger.
+- 5 The cords of Sheol entangled me; the snares of death confronted me. - I my distress, I called upon Yahweh, and to my God I cried out He heard my voice from His temple, My cry came before Him in His ears. - 7 Then the earth shook and quaked, and the foundation of the mountains started trembling: They shook because He was angry. - 8 Smoke went up out of his nostrils, and fire from his mouth devoured: Coals burned from it.

+- 9 He bowed the heavens and came down; Thick darkness was under His feet. - He rode upon a cherub and flew;He swooped upon the wings of the wind. - 11 He set darkness as His covering, His canopy around Him; darkness of water-clouds of sky. - 12 From the brightness before Him, His cloud passed by; hailstones and coals of fire. - 13 Yahweh thundered in the heavens; the Almighty uttered His voice; hailstones and coals of fire.

-- 16 He sent from on high, He took me; He drew me from many waters. - 17 He delivered me from my strong enemies, and from those who hate me, for they were stronger than me. - 18 He met me on the day of my calamity; Yahweh was my support. - 19 He brought me out to the broad place; He delivered me, for He delights in me.
+- 14 He sent out His arrows and scattered them; He shot lightning and routed them. - 15 Channels of water appeared, and the foundations of the world were uncovered, because of Your rebuke, O Yahweh, from the blast of the breath of Your anger. - He sent from on high, He took me;He drew me from many waters. - 17 He delivered me from my strong enemies, and from those who hate me, for they were stronger than me. - 18 He met me on the day of my calamity; Yahweh was my support.